 We attempt to find employment for our clients that will pay a salary above minimum wage and provide benefits necessary for self-sufficiency.

 These training programs are free provided you meet the current Federal Poverty income eligibility guidelines.
-To enroll, you must bring proof of total household income for the past 30 days, a copy of your social security card, one picture I.D., and social security numbers for all members of your household.
+To enroll, you must bring proof of total household income for the past 30 days for all members of your household and one picture I.D.